+9 th Grade 10 th Grade 10 th Grade 11 th Grade

+Spanish I

+Spanish II

+Spanis sh III

+Spanish IV

+Spanish I

+1.0 Credit/Year Long Elective Grade 9-12

+Students are introduced to the fundamentals of Spanish grammar and vocabulary through listening, speaking, reading, and writing in Spanish.
+Spoken language exercises are used extensively.
+An important part of the course is the study of the culture of the Hispanic world through the exploration of geography, history, holidays, cuisine, and the arts.
+Evaluation is based on the four world language competencies; interpretive communication, interpersonal communication presentational communication, and language control.

+Spanish II

-9 th Grade 10 th Gr ade 11 th Grade 12 th Grade Spanish I Spanish II Spanish III Spanish I 1.0 Credit/Year Long Elective Grade 9-12 v S f t t a vocabulary thr Spanish.
-Spok part of the cou hrough the ex arts.
-Evaluatio rse is the study of the cultur iding, and writing in ed extensively.
-An important e of the Hispanic world ory, holidays, cuisine, and the d language competencies; Spanish II Credit/Year Long Elective Grade 9-11 Successful completion of Span It is recommended that studen Spanish II the year immediate taking Spanish I a f s ish I g nts take F Iv followina F Spanish II continues the development of listening, speaking, reading, and writing skills in the Spanish language with a continuation of the fundamentals of Spanish grammar.
+Credit/Year Long Elective Grade 9-11

+Successful completion of Spanish I

+It is recommended that students take Spanish II the year immediately following taking Spanish I Spanish II continues the development of listening, speaking, reading, and writing skills in the Spanish language with a continuation of the fundamentals of Spanish grammar.
 Hispanic culture is studied through selected readings, videos, and other media.
+The course continues the study of the cultures of the Hispanic world through the exploration of geography, history, holidays, cuisine, and the arts., music, TV.
+Evaluation is based on the four world language competencies; interpretive communication, interpersonal communication presentational communication, and language control.

+Spanish III

-The course continues the study of the cultures of the Hispanic world through the exploration of geography, history, holidays, cuisine, and the arts. , music, TV.
-Evaluation is based on the three world language competencies; production, comprehension and communication for summative assessments.
-Spanish III Credit/ Year Long Elective Grade 10-12 Successful completion of Span It is recommended that studen Spanish III the year immediat taking Spanish II a f I ish II 5 nts take t Spanish III continues the development of listening, speaking, reading, and writing skills in the Spanish language with a continuation of the fundamentals of Spanish grammar, as well as continued emphasis on Hispanic culture, studied through history, holidays, cuisine, and the arts.
+Credit/ Year Long Elective Grade 10-12

+Successful completion of Spanish II

+It is recommended that students take Spanish III the year immediately following taking Spanish II Spanish III continues the development of listening, speaking, reading, and writing skills in the Spanish language with a continuation of the fundamentals of Spanish grammar, as well as continued emphasis on Hispanic culture, studied through history, holidays, cuisine, and the arts.
 The use of the language as a tool for communication is stressed, and students are encouraged to converse in Spanish.
 Evaluation is based on the three world language competencies; production, comprehension and communication for summative assessments.
+Evaluation is based on the four world language competencies; interpretive communication, interpersonal communication presentational communication, and language control.

+Spanish IV

+Credit/ Year Long Elective Grade 10-12

+Successful completion of Spanish III

+It is recommended that students take Spanish IV the year immediately following taking Spanish III.
+Spanish IV continues the development of listening, speaking, reading, and writing skills in the Spanish language along with the expansion of grammatical skills.
+A heavy emphasis on the Spanish culture pertaining to the arts, history, and government.
+This is a more independent, project based course.
+Evaluation is based on the four world language competencies; interpretive communication, interpersonal communication presentational communication, and language control.